YourturnGaming/SCLBot/README.md

 I would like to thank the following people:

-- ProditorMagnus: His UGMBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.
+- xUndisputed: His UGMBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.
 - Trigstur, and other UGMBot contributors: Their TMBot has inspired features like Roulette.
-- TitanMusic | Developer: Never knew this undertaking would give me a friend too.
+- xUndisputed: Never knew this undertaking would give me a friend too.

 |Language | Translator|
 |:------:|:---------:|